Kelta-King/Kelta-King/README.md

 ### Hi there 👋
 I am Kushang Shah.
-A third year Information Technology UG from IIITVadodara :mortar_board: .
+A final year Information Technology UG from IIITVadodara :mortar_board: .
 I am a **full stack web developer** 🌐, web game developer :video_game: and an AI, AR enthusiastic.
 Programming is my passion as well as a hobby :smiley:.
 <!--
 **Kelta-King/Kelta-King** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->